rohsins/project/documents/ListOfProjects.md

 * Iterated designs based on test prints, fit checks, and functional feedback
 * Prepared models for production-ready printing, reducing post-processing and print failures
 * Collaborated with electrical/mechanical requirements to ensure component clearance and assembly accuracy

+### Enclosure for TS-PT100 (2026)
+* Designed an enclosure for TS-PT100.
+* Designed to fill epoxy for weather proofing.

 ### Heatsink design for L25-PU (2026)
 * Designed a heatsink for L25-PU with Siemens NX.